Last Updated on March 23, 2023 by rudyooms

 MAM allows you to manage and protects the corporate data within an application instead of managing the whole device.
 So when you configured MAM without (Intune Device) enrollment (MAM-WE), a corporate application that contains sensitive data can be managed on almost any device including personal BYOD devices.

 As an example: If you have configured Windows Information Protection (WIP), only WIP without Enrollment (MAM policy) is applied.
 To enable WIP without (Intune device) enrollment for Windows 10 devices, the MAM Discovery URL must be configured.
-If you don’t configure it, users can’t enrol into MAM management.
+If you don’t configure it, users can’t enroll into MAM management.

 To be clear MAM Scope = WIP for Windows 10!